nicanorflavier/ipnet/README.md

 - Calculate network information from an IP address in CIDR notation, or an IP address with a subnet or wildcard mask.
 - Displays the following information, example below:
+- Available in Windows, Linux and MacOS binaries

 ![Info Output](images/info-output.png)